Roasted Butternut Squash (Whole)

 Most recipes for cooking butternut squash and other squash varieties tell you to cut them first and deseed them.
 The problem with this method is that they are so tough to cut.
 Their outer skin is thick and difficult to slice.

 To me, it is much easier to just bake it whole in the oven and slice and deseed it once it’s nice and tender.
-Keeping it whole while it cooks also helps hold in the moister which I like.
+Keeping it whole while it cooks also helps hold in the moisture which I like.

-To begin, make sure to wash the outside of your squash.
+STEP #1: To begin, make sure to wash the outside of your squash.
 You’re not going to eat the peelings, but just think about how many hands have touched it and where all it has been.
 It’s better to make sure it is clean.

 baking pan lined with parchment paper with a whole butternut squash

-Next, use a sharp knife to carefully poke about 5-6 holes in the squash.
+STEP #2: Use a sharp knife to carefully poke about 5-6 holes in the squash.
 This is to make sure it doesn’t explode in the oven.

 I am often asked which knives I use personally, and I have to say that it is Victorinox.
 They are the same company that makes Swiss Army Knives and the quality is excellent.